-While combing through the text, I was stunned by Musk’s lack of coherence.
+While combing through the text, I was surprised by his lack of coherence.
 I wondered about his stress level.
-Although many of his statements were disjointed and incomprehensible, I did my best to rate the contents based on my Hierarchy of Thinking Styles model.
+Many of his statements were disjointed and incomprehensible.
+Regardless, I did my best to rate the content based on my Hierarchy of Thinking Styles model.

-Having interpreted thousands of Optimal Thinking 360 Assessment reports, I expected Musk’s thinking profile to reveal a combination of Optimal Thinking and extraordinary positive thinking, with a small percentage of the other thinking styles.
-I also expected Musk to clearly articulate actual results compared to desired results.
+Having interpreted thousands of Optimal Thinking 360 Assessment reports, I expected Musk’s thinking profile to emphasize Optimal Thinking and extraordinary positive thinking.
+I anticipated a small amount of the other thinking styles.
+I also expected Musk to articulate actual results compared to desired results.
 But, I was wrong.

-This assessment describes how Elon Musk thinks in this specific situation.
-Surprisingly, Musk presents himself as a moderate thinker—more positive than negative—when he discusses Tesla’s performance and expectations during these calls.
+The assessment describes how Elon Musk thinks in this specific situation.
+Musk presents himself as a moderate thinker—more positive than negative—when he discusses Tesla’s performance and expectations during these calls.
 He often uses words like “good”, “positive”, “hedging”, and “okay”.
 He also uses phrases like “cautiously optimistic”, “good idea”, “quite significant”, “fairly small”, “not so much”, and “moderate effect”.

-Musk employs moderate positive thinking to display reasonable confidence and self-assurance when discussing market realities, particularly during the 2013 and 2015 calls.
+Musk deploys moderate positive thinking to display reasonable confidence when discussing market realities.
+This is particularly evident during the 2013 and 2015 calls.
 He focuses on how things can be done and how to make them happen.
-In 2014, the combination of extraordinary thinking and Optimal Thinking starts to eclipse his moderate approach, in keeping with his persona as an extraordinarily innovative engineer.
+In 2014, the combination of extraordinary thinking and Optimal Thinking starts to eclipse his moderate approach.
+This is in keeping with his persona as an extraordinary innovative engineer.

 As a rule, moderate thinkers are motivated by acceptance from others.
-In these challenging situations, it appears that Musk chooses to fit in with the mainstream.
-While his vision is extraordinary and he expresses significant optimism, he provides conservative commentary on delivery and avoids going out on a limb.
+In these challenging situations, it appears that Musk chooses to fit in.
+While his vision is extraordinary and optimistic, he is conservative about delivery, and avoids going out on a limb.
 Musk often seeks approval from Tesla shareholders before selling his shares.